zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ```

 Before moving on, now that we've got two pages worth of content, if you're
-working from your own repository:
+working from your own repository, add, commit and push to your remote
+repository again.

 ```
 git add .